UARD and partners have developed a profession standard for “Vegetable Gardening Worker”

 This also involves the possibility for a peer support by more advanced students who can lead groups of students while learning leadership skills and all students can have a hand in producing a physical product that they can show their friends and family at the end of the day.

-To achieve this, the project will train VET teachers at inclusive way of provision of education in mastering the concept of inclusive ecological vegetable gardening, whose students can then participate and become experts in their own right.
-The students could even demonstrate their skills to other schools.
-Thus, our inclusive ecological vegetable gardening approach will raise new awareness among youth for new entrepreneurial initiatives as well, whereby they embrace ecological vegetable gardening as well as the employment of people with disabilities.
+To achieve this, the project trained VET teachers at inclusive way of provision of education in mastering the concept of inclusive ecological vegetable gardening, whose students can then participate and become experts in their own right.
+The students could even demonstrated their skills to other schools.
+Thus, our inclusive ecological vegetable gardening approach raised new awareness among youth for new entrepreneurial initiatives as well, whereby they embrace ecological vegetable gardening as well as the employment of people with disabilities.
 Such ecological vegetable gardening initiatives can be provided by our trained experts to schools (primary and secondary), but also VET centres, thus stimulating youth in this growing market.

-Inclusive ecological vegetable gardening will as such become a learning tool for students with learning/cognitive disabilities.
-They will be able to grow fresh fruits, vegetables, and herbs for their cooking lessons.
-Additionally, students with learning and behaviour disabilities will have a hands-on learning environment where a broad range of abilities can work together and learn not just science, but also math, art, and literature while also learning important skills such as working in a group and project planning.
-And this will contribute also to their employability, and professional development (social entrepreneurship).
+Inclusive ecological vegetable gardening as such became a learning tool for students with learning/cognitive disabilities.
+They were able to grow fresh fruits, vegetables, and herbs for their cooking lessons.
+Additionally, students with learning and behaviour disabilities had a hands-on learning environment where a broad range of abilities can work together and learn not just science, but also math, art, and literature while also learning important skills such as working in a group and project planning.
+And this contributed also to their employability, and professional development (social entrepreneurship).